meltano/sdk/docs/dev_guide.md

 _To create a tap class, follow these steps:_

-1. Map your Connection class to the `_conn` type.
-2. Override tap config:
+1. Override tap config:
    1. `name` - What to call your tap (for example, `tap-best-ever`)
    2. `config_jsonschema` - A JSON Schema object defining the config options that this tap will accept.
-3. Override the `discover_streams` method.
+2. Override the `discover_streams` method.

 ## Step 3: Write the stream class